militelj/cps276_examples/README.md

 The are as follows:

-* ajax - Various ajax example files
+* ajax - Various ajax example files.
-* database_data - Datasources for the database lessons
+* database_data - Datasources for the database lessons.
-* datasources - Datasources such as xml and json used for test files
+* datasources - Datasources such as xml and json used for test files plus demo scripts on how to access and parse them.
-* php-cars-classes - Example of using PHP classes
+* php-cars-classes - Example of using PHP classes.
-* php-directories - Examples of how to add and remove directories
+* php-directories - Examples of how to add and remove directories.
+* php-forms - Example of using post and get in your PHP forms.
 * php-hashed-login - Example of how to create a login that checks and inserts an hashed password.
-* php-forms - Example of using post and get in your PHP forms
+* php-mve - Example of a MVC architecture using PHP.
-* php-modular-site - Example of a modular site using PHP
+* php-namespaces - PHP Namespaces example.
-* php-read-write-files - Example of reading and writing to a file in php
-* php-template-site - Example of a template site using php
-* php-upload-file - Example of how to upload files with PHP using AJAX and formdata object from JavaScript
-* php-validation - Example of using PHP and AJAX to validate a form on the backend yet have the user not see the page reload.
 * php_pdo - Example of using pdo for doing mysql commands.
 Also demonstrates a basic MVC type structure using a modular site.
 This is what the solution was prototyped after.
 Important example to study.
+* php-read-write-files - Example of reading and writing to a file in php.
+* php-regex - Examples of using regex with PHP.
+* php-upload-file - Example of how to upload files with PHP using AJAX and formdata object from JavaScript.
-* php_sessions - Example of using sesssions with PHP
+* php_sessions - Example of using sesssions with PHP.
-* php_web - Example of parsing XML via PHP
+* php_web - Examples of correctly writing PHP as web pages.
-* wordPress-examples - 15 Theme examples which demonstrate different things you can do with themes.
-Must have wordpress installed to view the themes.